 NATIONAL DEVELOPMENT PLAN (NDP) MTHONJANENI LED Raising employment through faster economic growth.
 Mthonjaneni LED Strategy is about job creation, poverty alleviation and reduction of unemployment. - The strategy focuses on investment enhancement so as to create employment opportunities within Mthonjaneni Local Municipality.
 This will, in turn, impact positively on the expenditure patterns of the local community of the Municipality.
+Improving the quality of education, skills development and innovation.
 Mthonjaneni LED Strategy clearly acknowledged the importance of education to the society hence it recommends that all the nodes should have sufficient schools and recommends the establishment of a Further Education and Training (FET) facility with the municipal area.
 The Municipality should promote education by strengthening the bursary scheme to the needy tertiary students in the area.
 More alignment is necessary with various SETAs to promote skills development in the area.
+Building the capability of the state to play a developmental, transformative role.
 The LED Strategy recognizes that Mthonjaneni Local Municipality's LED section requires some restructuring for it to be able to oversee and monitor both operational and strategic economic plans of the Municipality.
 Among the things proposed in the Strategy is that the Municipality should ensure capacity building of the existing LED staff members.
 It is also proposed that co-ordination between the Municipality Department of Finance and the LED Section should be enhanced.
 In this regard, the LED Section would assume its power to source funding for LED activities itself.

-The table below reflects the Linkage between Mthonjaneni LED Strategy and Provincial Growth and Developemnt Strategy.
+$\label{thm:continuous} The \ table \ below \ reflects \ the \ Linkage \ between \ Mthonjaneni \ LED \ Strategy \ and \ Provincial \ Growth \ and \ Developemnt \ Strategy.$